jolespin/veba/FAQ.md

 **10. How do I report an issue or contribute?**

 *VEBA* is currently under active development.
 If you are interested in requesting features or wish to report a bug, please post a GitHub issue prefixed with the tag `[Feature Request]` and `[Bug]`, respectively.
 If you want to contribute or have any other inquiries, contact me at `jespinoz[A|T]jcvi[DOT]org`

+**11. During installation, I got *SafetyErrors* and *ClobberErrors*.
+Does my *VEBA* installation work?**

+These are known errors that have to do with `CheckM` and `Perl` dependencies, respectively.
+In short, these are non-fatal errors and will not affect your installation.
+For more details, check this section of the [installation manual](https://github.com/jolespin/veba/tree/main/install#common-installation-errors-that-do-not-affect-veba-functionality).